apathy-ca/dns_by_eye/README.md

 ### Option 1: Tools Portal Integration (Recommended)

-DNS By Eye is designed to integrate seamlessly with the [Tools Portal](https://github.com/apathy-ca/tools-portal) for a professional multi-tool environment with shared infrastructure.
+DNS By Eye is designed to integrate seamlessly with the [Tools Portal](https://github.com/apathy-ca/tools-portal) for a multi-tool environment with shared infrastructure.

 ```bash
 # Clone the Tools Portal with DNS By Eye as a submodule